+Summer Adventure Camp brings students on three day-trips to some of the incredible natural and historic wonders that Alabama has to offer.
 Campers will learn about nature, history, wildlife, industry, geology, archaeology, and more!
 In addition, campers will have the opportunity to swim, hike, climb, and explore!

-Summer Adventure Camp is for upcoming 5th through 8th graders and runs Mon through Wed, July 20-22.
-Vans depart the Kreher Preserve & Nature Center (2222 N. College St) at 8:00 AM and return at 3:30 PM.
+Summer Adventure Camp is for upcoming 5th through 8th graders and runs Mon through Wed, July 18-20.
+Vans depart the Kreher Preserve & Nature Center (2222 N. College St) at 8:00 AM and return at 4:30 PM.
 Check out our itinerary below to learn more about this exciting and educational opportunity.

 The Montgomery Zoo is home to over 500 animals from five different continents, all housed in natural, barrier-free habitats.
 The zoo spans over 40 acres offering magnificent views of exotic wildlife and endangered species.
 Campers will get to experience the zoo’s famous mammal and bird program to see animals up-close and get a customized experience just for us!

 The Museum of Alabama is the only destination where you can explore Alabama’s past from prehistory to the present.
 Exhibitions feature the geology and natural resources that helped shape the state’s history and the inspiring story of fourteen thousand years of Native American culture.
 Campers will learn about struggles over the land, the rise of a cotton economy, the Civil War, industrialization, world wars, civil rights, the race to the moon, and more.

 Day 2 begins with guided kayaking down the Coosa River – an excellent white water experience for beginners.